spkelle2/Equipment_Routing_Docs/daily-routing.rst

           value of demand between the two sites.

         This assignment is very particular.
-Please see the documentation below (make_route_constraints) and its definition in the parameters module for more details.
+Please see the documentation below (make_route_constraints) and its definition in the parameters.py module in the github repository for more details.

     * travel, :math:`t_{i,j}`
         A matrix stating how many miles apart a site, :math:`i`, is from a